|

 Robert Brothers - The Synthesis Of Two North American Visions

 Native American orientation towards the preservation of a balanced lifestyle of reciprocal interaction with the environment, the ... the famous American aptitude for creative problem-solving can be channeled towards a new Manifest Destiny of making the most of all we have been given.
-Treaties with the Indians were ...
+Treaties with the Indians were to ...

 www.context.org